Yorkville Middle School

 5. When/Where are Practices?

-Cross country practices will be held from August 1 through August 12at the Yorkville High School Academy track from 7:15 to 8:45am.
-Once school starts on August 16, practices will be held at Yorkville Middle School from 2:45 until 4:15pm until October 3.
-Runners who qualify for Sectionals and State will run for an additional two weeks to prepare for the State meet on October 15.
+Cross country practices will be held from July 31 through August 10 at the Yorkville High School Academy track from 7:15 to 8:45am.
+Once school starts on August 16, practices will be held at Yorkville Middle School from 2:45 until 4:15pm until October 4.
+Runners who qualify for Sectionals and State will run for an additional two weeks to prepare for the State meet on October 14.
+A select group of 7th graders will also be chosen to run these additional two weeks.
 Saturday practices will be held at a different forest preserve each week at 9am whenever a meet is not held that day.
 Thursday practices during September will also be held at a forest preserve.

 Practices are normally scheduled for 1.5 hours.
 The exception is the first day of practice, which will be two hours.
 Some practices may involve shorter runs, but the rest of the time will be spent doing endurance drills or playing games.
-The calendar icon on our website can be used to see a more specific practice schedule.
+Check our team calendar for a more detailed practice schedule.

 6. Elementary Cross Country